abiyfantaye/aerodynamicDatabase/README.md

 ## Searching Database

-For searching the database generally the following information is required:
+For searching a specific a particular entry in the database, generally the following information is required:
 - Building type (high-rise or low-rise)
 - Height to width ratio
 - Width to depth ratio